SWEJaber/Dream-Field/README.md

 For the time being, Dream Field contains visuals only, and one sound effect for the start screen.

+Dream Field leans towards a cartoonish and simplified art style that gives off a pleasant impression for the players as well as having a high contrast between the saturated hard-edged tiles and the character's soft-edged desaturated color.

 ### 2. Mechanics
 *Mechanics* are the rules of a game.
 They describe the ways in which a player can reach a goal.